 Being comfortable and supportive are the most important things a keyboard rest can do.
-To ensure we collected a good set of data we rallied the help of family, friends, and co-workers to assist in judging these products.
-When it comes to comfort we believe that padding and shape are crucial, followed by the material used as the covering.
+To ensure we collected a good set of data, we rallied the help of family, friends, and co-workers to assist in judging these products.
+When it comes to comfort, we believe that padding and shape are crucial, followed by the material used as the covering.

 The Handstands and Razer earned the highest scores of the entire group.
-The majority of our judges scored these rests equally, with the Handstands pulling slightly ahead, due to its breathable plush fabric and bead filling.
-The Razer isn't very breathable with its leatherette covering and all plastic body, but overall this wasn't too much of an issue.
+The majority of our judges scored these rests equally, with the Handstands pulling slightly ahead due to its breathable plush fabric and bead filling.
+The Razer isn't very breathable with its leatherette covering and all-plastic body, but overall this wasn't too much of an issue.
 Giving the Handstands another slight advantage over the Razer is its bead filling.
 You can move the beads around and tie-off an end with a rubber band to customize your level of comfort.
 This technique works best if you don't use the number pad often.
 Both of these models use a symmetrical layout, ensuring equal comfort.

 Following the top models are the HyperX and Gimars.
-Overall, our judges were happy with these models, but there were some negative aspects that didn't go unnoticed.
+Overall, our judges were happy with these models, but some negative aspects didn't go unnoticed.
 While both models have a soft foam cushion, the HyperX stays cooler longer with gel-infused foam.
-Our smaller-handed judges felt the HyperX was slightly too wide, feeling a little bit of discomfort on their tendons.
+Our smaller-handed judges felt the HyperX was slightly too wide, feeling a bit of discomfort on their tendons.
 Most of the judges weren't fond of how loose the covering was, despite it being plush.
 It tended to bunch up with repeated movement from the mouse, or number pad, back to a typing position.
 The Gimars, on the other hand, has fabric that is glued to the foam and an odd asymmetrical shape with a curved cutout where you rest your right hand.
 Most judges felt annoyed at the differing wrist comfort and felt the manufacturer should have picked one width and stuck with it.
 This model was also on the short side, making it awkward to use the number pad.

 The Castle Bailey is the firmest keyboard rest we tested.
 While a few judges thought this was too firm, most complaints were that it was too wide.
-It was difficult to use with a standard keyboard but seemed to work ok with a low-profile keyboard since your hands are positioned at a different angle.
+It wasn't easy to use with a standard keyboard but seemed to work ok with a low-profile keyboard since your hands are positioned at a different angle.
 It has a leather covering that we found to get rather sweaty at times.
-The Kensington Duo Gel, on the other hand, isn't breathable with its plastic outer shell.
+The Kensington Duo Gel, on the other hand, isn't very breathable with its plastic outer shell.
 Most of the judges didn't find the non-traditional design, which resembles a yin-yang, very comfortable.
 The ends are noticeably higher and wider than the middle section.

 Mouse Rest Comfort

 Following the Gimars, the Handstands and Kensington ErgoSoft both received high marks from our panel of judges.
 Most judges agreed that the Handstands was super comfortable, but not the most versatile when it came to mouse choice.
-It feels overfilled and favors large or vertical mice, the Kensington ErgoSoft on the other hand, doesn't work well with vertical mice and is better matched with a lower profile mouse.
+It feels overfilled and favors large or vertical mice.
+The Kensington ErgoSoft, on the other hand, doesn't work well with vertical mice and is better matched with a lower profile mouse.
 The Handstands mouse rest has the same composition as its keyboard rest — both being very breathable.
-The Kensington ErgoSoft's fabric isn't as breathable but the gel padding stays relatively cool.
+The Kensington ErgoSoft's fabric isn't as breathable, but the gel padding stays relatively cool.

+For our next round of tests, we closely scrutinized each model to evaluate each wrist rest's craftsmanship and construction.
 Of all the models tested, we feel the Razer Keyboard Rest, the Castle Bailey Keyboard Rest, and the Handstands Combo will stand up the best to the tests of time.
-The Razer's covering is encased in a plastic frame, completely protecting the edges from fraying or peeling.
-The leatherette covering on the Razer isn't as durable as the genuine leather of the Castle Bailey but should last for years to come.
+The Razer's covering is encased in a plastic frame, helping protect the edges from fraying or peeling.
+Its leatherette covering isn't as durable as the genuine leather of the Castle Bailey but seems suitable for normal use.
 The Castle Bailey's leather covering is folded in on itself and stitched to a durable leather base.
-The Handstands Combo, on the other hand, aren't attached to a base and the seams are hidden inside themselves, like a throw pillow.
+The Handstands Combo pieces, on the other hand, aren't attached to a base, and the seams are hidden inside themselves, like a throw pillow.

 The BRILA Rest Set, Fellowes Keyboard Rest, and Gimars Rest Set give us the most cause for concern.
 This trio uses durable fabric covers, but don't provide adequate seam protection.
-The covers on these models are glued down to foam leaving them susceptible to peeling and fraying.
+The covers on these models are glued down to foam, leaving them susceptible to peeling and fraying.
 The BRILA mouse rest arrived with the cover already separating from the rubber base.